akka/akka/akka-docs/src/main/paradox/distributed-data.md

 to 4 nodes and reads from 4 nodes.

-You can define a minimum number of nodes for `WriteMajority` and `ReadMajority`, this will minimize the risk of reading steal data.
+You can define a minimum number of nodes for `WriteMajority` and `ReadMajority`, this will minimize the risk of reading stale data.
 Minimum cap is provided by minCap property of `WriteMajority` and `ReadMajority` and defines the required majority.
 If the minCap is higher then **N / 2 + 1** the minCap will be used.